Discover how scientists protect Angola’s lakes

 How it gives back: Visitors actively contribute to invaluable research.

 Environmental nonprofit Earthwatch has developed hundreds of research trips in its 50-year existence, many at affordable prices and requiring little or no prior scientific expertise.
-Current offerings including the chance to be part of the first long-term whale study in Iceland and shark conservation in Belize.
-For travelers who want to better understand global warming, Earthwatch's 11-day Climate change at the Arctic’s edge in Manitoba offers a front-row seat.
+Current offerings including the chance to be part of a long-term whale study in Iceland and shark conservation in Belize.
+For travelers who want to better understand global warming, Earthwatch’s 11-day Climate change at the Arctic’s edge in Manitoba offers a front-row seat.

 The region around Churchill on the edge of Hudson Bay is home to more beluga whales and polar bears than people.
 But the place is changing rapidly as a result of climate change, with the familiar story of retreating glaciers, shrinking polar sea ice, and snowpack melting ever earlier.
 On Earthwatch’s trip, you’ll help scientists understand the impact of a warming world on this fragile region, taking water and snow samples, examining the fish and frog populations, and possibly even building and sleeping in an igloo for a night after a day moving between research sites on a snowmobile.
 It’s vital, urgent work on the icy frontlines.